 Common Larceny requires the Common Language Infrastructure.
 It is known to work with the Microsoft .NET Framework implementation of the CLI.

-The current v0.95 release can also be used with Mono, but the JavaDot notation does not work with Mono and there may be other problems as well.
-Last time we tried, Common Larceny did not work at all with DotGNU Portable.NET or Microsoft Shared Source CLI (Rotor).
+The current v0.97 release can also be used with Mono, but the JavaDot notation may not work with Mono and there may be other problems as well.
+We have not yet tested v0.97 with DotGNU Portable.NET or Microsoft Shared Source CLI (Rotor); As of November 2007, Common Larceny v0.95 did not work with those systems.

 Choose one of these distribution bundles: